Pylons/pyramid/docs/narr/viewconfig.rst

 to narrow the set of circumstances in which :term:`view lookup` will find a particular view callable.

-In general, the fewer number of predicates which are supplied to a particular view configuration, the more likely it is that the associated view callable will be invoked.
-The greater the number supplied, the less likely.
+:term:`View predicate` attributes are an important part of view configuration that enables the :term:`view lookup` subsystem to find and invoke the appropriate view.
+The greater number of predicate attributes possessed by a view's configuration, the more specific the circumstances need to be before the registered view callable will be invoked.
+The fewer number of predicates which are supplied to a particular view configuration, the more likely it is that the associated view callable will be invoked.
 A view with five predicates will always be found and evaluated before a view with two, for example.
 All predicates must match for the associated view to be called.

 This does not mean however, that :app:`Pyramid` "stops looking" when it finds a view registration with predicates that don't match.
 If one set